Skip to content

 Learning to Drive

-How to Signal Properly While Driving in Ontario
+How to Signal Properly in Ontario (30 Metres Before)

 In Ontario, you must signal at least 30 metres before turning or changing lanes.
 Activate your signal before you check mirrors and begin the manoeuvre, leave it on until the turn or lane change is complete, then cancel it.
 Signalling late, too briefly, or not at all is a common road test error and a ticketable offence.